openapi-processor/openapi-processor-spring/README.md

     ResponseEntity<void> getEndpoint(@RequestParam(name = "foo", required = false, defaultValue = "not set") String foo);

 #### object query parameter

+> no longer supported, will be re-implemented using type mappings

 In case multiple query parameters should be mapped into a single model object like in this description: